-- Managing the single entry point where EU companies, trade organisations or non-governmental organisations can submit complaints:
+- Managing the Single Entry Point where EU companies, trade organisations or non-governmental organisations can submit complaints:

-- More information on how the single entry point works:
+- More information on how the Single Entry Point works:

 - Managing Trade Barrier Regulation investigations, and initiating investigations where the Commission requires more information on potential barriers to trade or the non-respect of other commitments.

-- Overseeing the EU’s Trade Defence work.
+- Overseeing the EU’s trade defence work.
 This includes supervising the implementation of all stages of trade defence investigations from assessing complaints to imposing measures or terminating investigations.
 Complaints against allegedly unfairly trade imports into the EU are lodged directly with the Complaints Office (which is dedicated to TDI complaints and as such distinct from the Single Entry Point).

 - Coordinating dispute settlement proceedings between the EU and non-EU countries:

-- in the World Trade Organization, and;
+- in the World Trade Organisation, and;

 - under EU trade agreements.